-Tip: Always use red wires for connections to 5V, black wires for connections to GND, and use other colors using a schema you like, e.g., yellow wires for outputs to LEDs, green wires for outputs to motors and servos, and blue wires for sensor inputs.
-It'll help avoid confusion, shortcuts, and fried components.
+Tip: Always use red wires for connections to 5V, black wires for connections to GND, and other colors using a schema you like.
+I use yellow wires for outputs to LEDs, green wires for outputs to motors and servos, and blue wires for sensor inputs.
+It'll help avoid confusion, shortcircuits, and fried components.
 Trust me; I've been there.